code-dot-org/dance-party/README.md

 - In the dance-party directory `npm link`
 - In the apps directory `npm link @code-dot-org/dance-party`
 - confirm the output paths from the above two commands contain the same node version: `~/.nvm/versions/node/v6.9.0/lib/node_modules/@code-dot-org/dance-party`
+  - if they don't match, go back to dance party and try `nvm use v6.9.0; npm link; nvm use`

 This will set up a symlink in apps/node_modules to point at your local changes.
 Run `npm run build` in dance-party, and then the apps build should pick the changes up next time it builds.